justme-1968/homebridge-fhem/README.md

-for devices that are not correctly identified use the genericDeviceType attribute to configure the device type. supported values are: ignore,switch,outlet,light,blind,thermostat,garage,window,lock this is probably mostly used for differentiating betewwn switches and lights.
+for devices that are not correctly identified use the genericDeviceType attribute to configure the device type. supported values are: ignore,switch,outlet,light,blind,thermostat,garage,window,lock this is probably mostly used for differentiating between switches and lights.

 for devices that don't use the autodetected readings and commands or for devices that mix readings from different